Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Stress can also increase hair loss in dogs.

-STEINKRAFT Zeolite for dogs: Stress in dogs - recognize signs and act correctly.
-An expert article that can help reduce stress during shedding.
+STEINKRAFT Zeolite for dogs: Stress in dogs - recognizing signs and acting correctly.
+A specialist article that can help reduce stress during shedding.

-If hair loss is extreme or accompanied by symptoms such as itching, skin redness, or bald patches, you should consult a veterinarian or holistic practitioner.
-Hair loss can be caused by health problems such as allergies, hormonal disorders, parasites (like fleas), or skin diseases.
+If hair loss is extreme or accompanied by symptoms such as itching, skin redness, or bald patches, you should consult a vet or naturopath.
+Hair loss can be caused by health problems such as allergies, hormonal imbalances, parasites (like fleas), or skin diseases.

 9. Supplements

-Supplement food with brewer's yeast, zeolite or fish oil, which contain important nutrients for the coat.
-These supplements provide valuable vitamins and minerals that can reduce hair loss and make the coat stronger.
+Supplement their food with brewer's yeast, zeolite, or fish oil, which contain important nutrients for the coat.
+These supplements provide valuable vitamins and minerals that can reduce hair loss and strengthen the coat.

 Shedding without stress?
 Zeolite helps our dogs from within.

-Zeolite in feed can bind harmful substances and thus help your dog to detoxify the body and absorb important minerals like silicon, which make the coat stronger and minimize hair loss.
+Zeolite in feed can bind toxins, helping your dog to detoxify their body and absorb important minerals like silicon, which strengthen the coat and minimize hair loss.

 So, to summarize:

-If your dog sheds a lot, a combination of regular grooming, a healthy diet, and possibly support from special grooming products or supplements is key.
-Observe the intensity of hair loss and do not hesitate to consult a vet if you notice unusual signs.
+If your dog sheds heavily, a combination of regular grooming, a healthy diet, and possibly the support of special grooming products or supplements is key.
+Observe the intensity of the hair loss and do not hesitate to consult a vet if you notice any unusual signs.

 How often should you brush your dog during shedding?